reevr/complete-ECMAscript-documentation/README.md

 // expected output: 6
 ```
 ## Destructuring
-The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+The destructuring assignment syntax is a ECMAscript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
 ```
 var a, b, rest;
 [a, b] = [10, 20];